gerbera/gerbera/doc/config-import.rst

 * Optional

 Defines various resource options for file based resources.
 Older versions of Gerbera added sereral files automatically.
-For performance reasons no pattern is added anymore.
+For performance reasons no pattern is added by default anymore.
 You can set up your correct fanart file by yourself, if no image is embedded in your media.
 If you have subtitle files, add the correct pattern, also.

     ::